 One of the most common injuries suffered in North Carolina car collisions is TBI, or traumatic brain injury.
 TBI does not describe just one injury, but a category of injury that encompasses several specific types of damages to the brain.

 Trauma to the brain can occur during an automobile accident when the skull strikes an object like a steering wheel or windshield.
-There may or may not be an open wound to the skull due to the accident.

 In the case of an automobile accident the sheer force of the accident can cause the brain to collide against the internal hard bone of the skull.
 The reason why this can occur is that when a moving head comes to a quick stop, the brain continues in its movement, striking the interior of the skull.
 The particular type of traumatic brain injury could determine the symptoms the patient experiences, as well as their prognosis for recovery.